 Pfister played all over the low minors for the Athletics in 1958, drawing pitching assignments in Albany (N.Y.), Rochester/Winona (Minn.) and Pocatello (Idaho).
 He went a combined 5-12 there.
 He spent all of 1959 and part of 1960 serving in the U.S. Army.
 While he was off-duty, he was a pitching and hitting star for the Fort McPherson Colonels.
 He was discharged in June of 1960 and reported to the Shreveport Sports of the Southern Association, where he turned in a 13-5 record in 20 appearances.
 The Athletics promoted Pfister to the majors that September, but all he did was throw batting practice for two weeks.

-The Royals brought Pfister to their training camp in 1961 to see if he could make the team.
+The Athletics brought Pfister to their training camp in 1961 to see if he could make the team.
 Ultimately, he was sent back to Shreveport, where he had a 10-16 record and 5.39 ERA.
 After showing pretty good control for most of his career to date, he walked 113 batters in 197 innings and fanned 148 more.
-The Royals brought him back to the big-league club in September, and he finally got to do more than throw batting practice.
+The A’s called him up to the big-league club in September, and he finally got to do more than throw batting practice.

 Pfister made his debut on September 9, 1961, against the Twins.
 He came into the top of the sixth inning in relief of Bob Shaw.
 He walked the first batter he ever faced – Bob Allison — and then got Bill Tuttle to pop to shortstop.
 That was the only batter Pfister retired, as he loaded the bases on a double to Jose Valdivielso and another walk to Joe Altobelli before manager Hank Bauer took him out.
 He next pitched on Sept.
 13 against the Tigers.
 The Tigers sluggers welcomed him to the majors pretty harshly.
 Rocky Colavito hit a 3-run blast off him, and Norm Cash immediately followed with a solo homer.
 That performance left him with a 15.43 ERA in 2-1/3 innings.